usf-cs112-fall2020/usf-cs112-fall2020.github.io/syllabus.md

 The synchronous communication that would have occurred in-class will be conducted during the live lectures as follows:

-  - [Comment Box](https://PollEv.com/discourses/wTsFNpgkUScBoCcIbyQfI/respond): At the start of class and during breaks, the instructor will enable a poll that allows you to enter questions and comments anonymously.

   - [Raise Hand](https://support.zoom.us/hc/en-us/articles/115001286183): Use the "Raise Hand" feature in Zoom to get the instructor's attention.
 The instructor will pause and give you an opportunity to ask a question verbally or via the chat.

   - [Meeting Chat](https://support.zoom.us/hc/en-us/articles/203650445-In-Meeting-Chat): Use the in-meeting "Chat" feature in Zoom to ask questions or make comments.
 These should be posted in the "Everyone" channel (not privately).
-If you do not want your name to appear in the main chat, you can privately chat the TA to post the question on your behalf instead.
+If you do not want your name to appear in the main chat, you can privately chat the instructor to post the question on your behalf instead.

 Office hours will also be held via Zoom.
-Requests will be taken on a first-come first-serve basis (i.e. no appointments).
-You may join individually or in groups.
-The instructor will create private breakout rooms to respond to questions as needed.
+Please make appointments [here](https://calendar.google.com/calendar/selfsched?sstoken=UUw3eEFUQWZvRVdFfGRlZmF1bHR8MjI5MzY5MzUwMmJhNTIwMjliMjRhOTU2YjgwMjIzODg).
+If you cannot make any of the available times, please send a private messsage on [Piazza]({{ site.data.info.links.piazza.link }}) with your availability for the next 3 days.

 ##### Asynchronous Communication